apache/cordova-docs/www/docs/en/1.5.0/phonegap/notification/notification.beep.md

 - There is no native beep API for iPhone.
   - PhoneGap implements beep by playing an audio file via the media API.
   - The user must provide a file with the desired beep tone.
-  - This file must be less than 30 seconds long, located in the www/ root, and must be named `beep.wav`.
+  - This file must be less than 30 seconds long, located in the www/ root, and must be <a href="../storage/parameters/name.html">name</a>d `beep.wav`.

 Windows Phone 7 Quirks
 -------------